Rapparicio/Robi.Reading-Note/README.md

   - The adage is true -  *Hard work is its own reward.*
   - Lifelong learners take a risk.

-# Learning Blog

-The first few assignments have been about understanding the need for a growth mindset when it comes to learning something new.
-In this case I am learning the basics about software development.
-It is important to concentrate on the various elements of basic coding in order to set up your web page successfully.
-This learning blog is designed highlight some key things.
-Important elements that go beyond what can be googled.

 ## Setting up my pages - Markdowns
 According to guides.github.com, > Markdowns are ways to style on the web.> This is an opportunity to use your creative expression.
 You decide how your pages will look,